 102. Facts found when adjudicating on the application to set aside, an interim hearing application, will have been tentative or provisional conclusions on all the admissible evidence.
 Statements of the law within the application to set aside judgment are not likely to be treated as determining a preliminary point of law.
 The determination will just be in terms of arguability.
 The outcome of the application will not be designed to be conclusive on the issue.

 Costs orders after a decision is made on the application to set aside the liability order

-103. The statutory basis empowering the Magistrates' Court to make costs orders is section 64 of the Magistrates’ Court Act 1980.
-That section is entitled ‘Power to award costs and enforcement of costs’ and provides:
+103. The statutory basis empowering the Magistrates' Court to make costs orders is section 64 of the Magistrates’ Court Act 1980, save where a complaint is not proceeded with (see below).
+Section 64 is entitled ‘Power to award costs and enforcement of costs’ and provides:

 ‘(1) On the hearing of a complaint, a magistrates' court shall have power in its discretion to make such order as to costs—

 (a) on making the order for which the complaint is made, to be paid by the defendant to the complainant;

 (b) on dismissing the complaint, to be paid by the complainant to the defendant,